Tanujarora100/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 - Global tables provide multi-master cross-region replication
 - To implement global tables we have to create tables in multiple regions and add them to the same global table (becoming replicate tables)
 - DynamoDB utilizes **last writer wins** in conflict resolution
-- We can read and write to any region, updates are replicated generally sub-second
+- We can `read and write to any region`, updates are replicated generally sub-second
 - Strongly consistent reads are only supported in the same region as writes
 - Global tables provide global HA and global DR/BC